Showing posts with label suicide. Show all posts

 At first, I had a romanticized notion of William's death, that he had figured out the meaning of life, identified what lies beyond our universe, and, unlike Parry, grew weary of clouds.
 I told myself that after analyzing the sad reality of this situation, Williams concluded that it was time for him to go.

-Some talking-head pundit asked what Williams' suicide would mean to his legacy.
+Some pundit asked what Williams' suicide would mean to his legacy.
 I once thought that question was ridiculous.
 William's death was a separate issue, and his body of work would always stand.

 Until, for me, it didn't.